material-admin/doc-material-components/text-field-examples/Web/Web-text-field.md

 </label>
 ```

-> _NOTE_: Do not use `mdc-text-field--outlined` to style a full width text field.
+**Note: Do not use `mdc-text-field--outlined` to style a full width text field.**

-> _NOTE_: Do not use `mdc-floating-label` within `mdc-text-field--fullwidth`.
+**Note: Do not use `mdc-floating-label` within `mdc-text-field--fullwidth`.
 Labels should not be
-included as part of the DOM structure of a full width text field.
+included as part of the DOM structure of a full width text field.**

 ### Textarea